spring-guides/gs-batch-processing/README.src.md

 In this job definition, you need an incrementer because jobs use a database to maintain execution state.
 You then list each step, of which this job has only one step.
 The job ends, and the java API produces a perfectly configured job.

 In the step definition, you define how much data to write at a time.
 In this case, it writes up to ten records at a time.
 Next, you configure the reader, processor, and writer using the injected bits from earlier.
-Finally, the builder API turns it into a nicely built step.

-> chunk() is prefixed `<Person,Person>` because it's a generic method.
+> Note: chunk() is prefixed `<Person,Person>` because it's a generic method.
 This represents the input and output types of each "chunk" of processing, and lines up with `ItemReader<Person>` and `ItemWriter<Person>`.

 Finally, you run the application.

     {!include:complete/src/main/java/hello/BatchConfiguration.java#template-main}

 This example uses a memory-based database (provided by `@EnableBatchProcessing`), meaning that when it's done, the data is gone.
-For demonstration purposes, there is extra code to create a `JdbcTemplate` and query the database, and print out the names of people the batch job inserts.
+For demonstration purposes, there is extra code to create a `JdbcTemplate`, query the database, and print out the names of people the batch job inserts.

 Build an executable JAR
 -----------------------
-Add the following to your `pom.xml` file (keeping existing properties and plugins intact):
+Add the following to your `pom.xml` file, keeping existing properties and plugins intact:

     {!include:complete/pom.xml#shade-config}